venkyscafe/Docker/volumes_and_bind-mounts/README.md

 		CMD -> docker inspect <CONTAINER_NAME>
 		EX  -> docker inspect volume_container

-  	Step 9: We can access the data created in the /app directory of the container from the host machine in the path, but you can access this path as root
+  	Step 9:	We can access the data created in the /app directory of the container from the host machine, but this path will require root privileges to access

    		CMD -> sudo -s